-Scott began working at age 13, picking fruit at Ashcombe’s Farm in Mechanicsburg.
-He’s been a mechanic, dock worker, draftsman, and a licensed insurance agent.
-He’s a 1980 graduate of Northern High School in Dillsburg, and the Cumberland-Perry Vo-Tech School.
-Scott put himself through college while working full-time.
-He graduated from the Pennsylvania State University in 1991, where he earned a Bachelor’s of Science degree in Business Administration Management.
+At age 13, Perry began working as a fruit picker at Ashcombe’s Farm in Mechanicsburg.
+Since then, he’s worked as a mechanic, dock worker, draftsman, and licensed insurance agent, amongst myriad other jobs.
+He’s a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.
+He put himself through college while working a full-time job, and graduated from the Pennsylvania State University in 1991, where he earned a Bachelor of Science degree in Business Administration Management.

 In 1993, Perry and his mom started (initially in their garage) their own mechanical contracting firm.
 The Dillsburg-based business provided contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York, and specialized in large meter calibration.